pcdavies/kubernetes-tutorial/Istio.md

 ***Note:*** Istio can be installed from anywhere that has Helm, Kubectl and access to the cluster.
 For this example, connect into the **kmaster** image and run the install from that image.
 Istio will be installed onto the **knode1** Node

-### **Step 0**: ***If running Windows*** on the cluster, follow instructions below:

-- Taint the windows node so that istio will not attempt to install on the Windows node. ***NOTE***: Replace the Node Name **UseYourWindowsNodeName** with the name of the windows node.
-Note: **NoSchedule** will not put pods on the node unless the Deployment is **Tolerant** to the **Taint**. **NoExecute** would try to remove anything on the node currently running.
-You can remove a taint the command: `kubectl taint nodes UseYourWindowsNodeName my-taint-`

-    ```
-    kubectl taint nodes UseYourWindowsNodeName opsys-taint=windows:NoSchedule
-    ```

-- We will also create a Namespace on which we will deploy thing that is meant to go on the Windows node.
-Although we will specify in the deployment when deploying on a Windows node, we are going to set up the **default** namespace to install a side-car with every deployment, and Windows does not support side-cars.

-    ```
-    kubectl create namespace windows
-    ```

 ### **Step 1**: On the **kmaster** image Download and install

 - Instructions below are found on the [Istio Website](https://istio.io/docs/)